 - To prevent the colds and infections that plague many toddlers, wash your hands, your child's hands, and her toys often.

-- Brush her teeth for your toddler every night, using a pea-sized drop of non-fluoride toothpaste on a soft brush.
+- Brush her teeth for your toddler twice a day, using a pea-sized drop of non-fluoride toothpaste on a soft brush.

 - Toddlers should not be given medicines like aspirin and decongestants.
 Talk to your doctor before trying any new over-the-counter medicine.